HaCk3Dq/vktotg/README.md

 # vktotg
-Sends all your music to telegram channel
+Sends all your vk.com music to telegram channel

 # Screenshot
 ![scrot](https://pp.userapi.com/c840120/v840120186/389f0/fzL77Diyu3o.jpg)

 # Run

+>**Hint:** If you'll use mobile phone as login when launching for the first time,
+       you can just enter mobile phone and leave password empty in your next logins.
+       User's info saved to vk_config.v2.json

  - Windows: